Nightshift (song): Year-end charts

+Certifications

 Bruce Springsteen version

-Bruce Springsteen recorded a version of the song for his 2022 album, Only the Strong Survive.
+American singer-songwriter Bruce Springsteen recorded a version of the song for his 2022 album, Only the Strong Survive.
 The song was released as a single and music video in October 2022.

+Springsteen performed his version of the song with a backing band from Only the Strong Survive on the November 16, 2022, episode of The Tonight Show Starring Jimmy Fallon.

+Springsteen later performed his version of the song with the E Street Band on the 2023 Tour, where it was the only song from Only the Strong Survive to become a regular part of the setlist.